Prepare to Prevent Emergencies

 4 Mechanical Breakdowns & Running out of Battery.

 Punctures seem to be the main problem – especially in Tramper front wheels.
 These can often be overcome in the short term by pumping back up or replacing the wheel on the ramble.
 For other problems, towing might be the answer.
 Although our ‘Field Support Unit’ (the toilet trailer) can carry a Tramper, this has many safety issues and would be best avoided if possible.
+See how to convert the Field Trailer for recovery

-First Aid Priorities – DR ABC Copied from St John’s Ambulance
+First Aid Priorities – DR ABC

+DR = Danger.
 Before approaching the casualty, always make sure the area is safe.

 Check if the casualty is responsive or unresponsive.
 As you approach them, introduce yourself and ask them questions to see if you can get a response.
 Kneel next to their chest and gently shake their shoulders, asking, ‘What has happened?’, ‘Open your eyes!’.